VIVEKDHOTE16/arogya-setu-ai-guide/SETUP.md

 ### Getting Help

 - Check the browser console for error messages
-- Use the "API Status" tab to diagnose issues
 - Review the detailed error messages in chat responses

 ## 🔒 Security Notes